rmanthen3/B408-SE-LAB/README.md

 # B408-SE-LAB
-This is a demo lab for github.I am writing on my own sentence
+This is a demo lab for github.
+I am writing on my own sentence